satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 ## Conclusion

 SSR with proper CDN caching is very powerful and can be used for a lot of scenarios, especially where you hit the limits of SSG and DSG.
-The integration within Gatsby and Gatsby Cloud is seamless, you can introduce in on a per-page basis.
+The integration within Gatsby and Gatsby Cloud is seamless, you can introduce it on a per-page basis.

 Some things to keep in mind:

 - SSR functionality is quite new in Gatsby and may not be as mature as in other frameworks.
-- Same is for Gatsby Cloud, it’s quite new and my not be as mature as other hosting services.
+- Same goes for Gatsby Cloud, it’s quite new and may not be as mature as other hosting services.
 - SSR officially only works with Gatsby Cloud for now.
 You cannot host it somewhere else.
 There are third-party plugins though for [Fastify](https://github.com/gatsby-uc/plugins/tree/main/packages/gatsby-plugin-fastify) (self-hosting) or [Netlify](https://github.com/netlify/netlify-plugin-gatsby) (SAAS).
 - `gatsby-plugin-image` doesn’t work with SSR.